Peliha-ip/Burrowed-Bonds/README.md

 - Goal Getter (Score your first goal)
 - There's a Zombie On Your Lawn (Invite a zombie cop to your house)
 - Off My Turf (Place a landbound totem)
+- What's Up, Doc (Tame a jackalope)
+- Boundin (Get a jackalope near a sheared sheep)

 Tag:
 - Xenarthra: armadillo, anteater, sloth, ground sloth, glyptodont